How to access public API on internet with Rossum Function

 In many use cases, you will need to access a public API on the internet from a Rossum extension.
 Such use cases might be very simple and there would be no need to implement and maintain an own HTTP server by using a webhook.
 A simple custom function being called whenever you need to access the API might be enough.
 Examples of such use cases would be:

-Once the access to internet is enabled, you can go ahead and implement your custom function with access to the internet in Node JS 12 runtime.
+Once the access to internet is enabled, you can go ahead and implement your custom function with access to the internet.
+The following examples demonstrate this in the Node JS 18 runtime.

 Making HTTP requests in Rossum function